Do you have a cat that loves to eat your plants? If so, you’re not alone!

 2) Placing A Tin Foil

 As cats don’t like walking on slippery and shiny surfaces, placing tin foils around the bottom of your plants will be a good way of keeping them away.
 After he learns not to go there anymore, you can remove the foils.

 3) Create a Sticky Surface

 It’s similar to the tin foil process.
 Creating a temporary sticky surface around your plants with materials like double-sided tapes (in some situations, it might not be practical) will be enough to keep your cats away as they hate touching sticky things.
-Again, you can remove them after they realized the situation.
+Again, you can remove them after they realize the situation.

 4) Citrus or Orange Peels